The transfer of the Cossack army hetman to the Moscow service

 2 May 1648, the advanced Polish troops met with the troops of Khmelnitsky at the Yellow Waters.
 After a three-day battle, the Poles suffered a terrible defeat, and the hetmans Potocki and Kalinowski were captured.
 After this victory, Khmelnitsky sent out wagons calling for a revolt against the gentry, the Jews and Catholicism, after which the entire Russian population and Cossacks rose.
 Several “Haidamak pens” were formed, which went for a walk in all directions.
 During this unrest, King Vladislav died.
 Since the Crimean Tatars fought against Poland on the side of Khmelnitsky, Moscow was compelled, under an agreement on mutual aid, to render Poland military assistance against the Tatars in 40 thousand troops.
 From that moment on, the civil war in Polish Ukraine became increasingly tangled in political hypocrisy, hypocrisy, intrigue and controversy.
 The Tatars were forced to retreat to the Crimea, and Khmelnitsky, having lost an ally, ceased hostilities and sent ambassadors to Warsaw demanding to soften the plight of the Russian population and increase the Cossack roster to 12 000 people.
 Prince Vishnevetsky spoke out against the Cossack demands, and after a break the war resumed.
 At first, the Polish troops managed to stop the Cossack attack on Western Ukraine, but the Tatars again came to the aid of Khmelnitsky.
 A panic spread among the Poles that the Tatars bypassed them from the rear.
 The Polish commanders, succumbing to panic, left the troops and fled, followed by the troops.
 The prey of the Cossacks became a huge Polish wagon train and rears, and after this victory they moved to Zamost.
 By this time, Jan Casimir was elected king of Poland, who ordered Khmelnitsky, as a vassal of the king, to retreat from Zamost.
 Khmelnitsky, personally acquainted with Casimir, retreated from Zamoć and solemnly entered Kiev.
 Polish ambassadors arrived there for negotiations, but they ended in nothing.
 The war continued again and the Polish troops entered the Podolia.
 Khmelnitsky was at the height of glory.
 Khan Giray and the Don Cossacks themselves came to his aid.
 With these troops, the Allies laid siege to the Poles in Zbrage.
 To help the besieged Poles, the king approached with troops and discharged Khmelnytsky from the hetman.
 But Khmelnitsky courageous maneuver, without removing the siege, surrounded the king and forced to negotiate.
 2 agreements were concluded, separately with the Cossacks and Tatars.
 Cossacks were given the same rights, the registry increased to 40000 people.
 Amnesty was promised to all the rebellious Cossacks, and Chigirin, the ancient capital of Cherkas and black hoods, was handed over to Khmelnitsky.
 Polish troops were withdrawn from all Cossack places, and women were forbidden to live there.
 A peace treaty was concluded with Khan, under which the king pledged to pay PLN 200 000.
 The Tatars, having received money and robbed the Kiev region, went to their place.
 In 1650, the Sejm approved the Zborovsky Treaty and the pans began to return to their Ukrainian estates and began to avenge their slaves who had robbed their estates.
 This caused dissatisfaction with the slaves.
 The number of Cossacks who wanted to serve in the register exceeded 40 thousand people and there were also dissatisfied among the Cossacks.
 But the main discontent caused Khmelnitsky himself, they saw in him a supporter and conductor of the Polish order.
 Under the pressure of these sentiments, Khmelnitsky again entered into relations with the Crimean Khan and the Turkish Sultan, promising to give support to Turkey for the support.
 He demanded that the lords stop repressions and fulfill the conditions of the Zborovsky Treaty.
 This demand aroused the indignation of the prudential lord, and it unanimously opposed it.
 Khmelnitsky turned to Moscow for help, which also demanded that Poland improve the situation of the Orthodox population.
 But Moscow was also aware of Khmelnytsky’s double-dealing and his relations with the Crimea and Turkey, and secret surveillance was established on him.
 In April, 1651, the fighting began.
 The legate of Pope Innocent brought to Poland his blessing and absolution for all the fighters against the unfaithful schismatics.
 On the other hand, the Metropolitan of Corinth, Josaph, surrounded Khmelnitsky with a sword consecrated at the Holy Sepulcher, and blessed the troops for the war with Poland.
 In conjunction with Khmelnitsky, the Crimean Khan Islam-Giray spoke, but he was unreliable, because Don Cossacks threatened him with a raid on the Crimea.
 The troops came together under Berestechko.
 In the course of a fierce battle, the Tatars suddenly abandoned their front and went to the Crimea.
 Khmelnitsky rushed after him and began to accuse Khan of treason, but was taken hostage at the rate of Khan and released only at the border.
 Returning Khmelnitsky learned that because of the treachery of the Tatars in the battle with the Poles were destroyed before the 30000 Cossacks.
 The Poles moved into the Cossack lands 50 thousands of troops and began to ravage the country.
 Khmelnitsky saw that he could not cope with the Poles, the Tatars betrayed him and he found it necessary to surrender under the patronage of the Moscow tsar.
 But cautious Moscow, knowing from the past about the boundless treachery of the Dnieper and their hetmans, did not rush to help Khmelnytsky and he was forced to conclude a humiliating treaty with Poland in the White Church.
-However, Moscow saw that the world of the Cossacks with Poland was not strong, the enmity between them had gone too far and that sooner or later it would have to make a choice, namely:

 - either to accept the Cossacks into citizenship and, as a result, to start a war with Poland because of this